-Takaka Hill is a mountain pass at an elevation of 791m (2,595ft) above the sea level, located in the northwest of the South Island of New Zealand.
+Takaka Hill is a mountain pass at an elevation of 791m (2,595ft) above the sea level, located at the south eastern end of Golden Bay in the Nelson Tasman region, at the northern end of New Zealand's South Island.

 The summit, also known as Pikikirunga Range, is traversed by the asphalted State Highway 60 (aka Takaka Hill Highway), following the valleys of the Takaka River to the northwest and the Riwaka River to the southeast.
 Takaka Hill separates the coastal communities of Golden Bay from those of the more populous Tasman Bay to the southeast and because of its winding nature isolates Golden Bay from the rest of the South Island.
 In July 2020, the name of the pass was officially gazetted as Tākaka Hill Saddle.

 The pass is 51.5 km (32 miles) long, running from Tākaka, a small town situated at the southeastern end of Golden Bay to Motueka, a town on the western shore of Tasman Bay.
 The first road over the summit opened on January 3, 1888.